major/major.io/content/posts/2015-02-03-linux-support-dell-xps-13-9343-2015-model.md

 There's an interesting [kernel patch mentioning &#8220;Dell Dino&#8221;][22] that is line for inclusion in 3.20-rc1.
 Someone in IRC found &#8220;Dell Dino&#8221; mentioned on a [Dell business purchase page][23].
 The board name from dmidecode in the patch is **0144P8** but that doesn't match other known board names.
 My i5-5200U with touch is **0TM99H** while a user with a non-touch i5 has a board name of **OTRX4F**.
 Other i5 touch models have the same board name as mine.
 All BIOS revisions found so far are A00 (the latest on Dell's site).

-A [probe for the rt286 module][24] looks like it starts to happen and then it fails (skip to line 795):
+A probe for the rt286 module looks like it starts to happen and then it fails (skip to line 795):

 ```
 [    4.141189] rt286 i2c-INT343A:00: probe